e0958902/tp/docs/DeveloperGuide.md

 ![sublist](images/ListCommand.png)

 The list medication command extends from Command parent class and contains the following methods:
-- execute(MedicationManager medicationManager) - Executes the list command and performs its specific task, -t.
+- execute() - Executes the list command and performs its specific task, -t.
 - The task can be either `list -t all` to list all medications or `list -t today` to list medications for the day, which is divided into three categories -> Morning, Afternoon and Evening.